ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 ## How do I participate in the Beatmap Spotlights?

-To participate in the Beatmap Spotlights, download the latest version of the osu!(lazer) client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
+To participate in the Beatmap Spotlights, go grab yourself the latest version of the osu!(lazer) client from this [download page](https://osu.ppy.sh/home/download).

 Once you're done installing and logging into your account, head on over to the playlists tab in the play section and find the Spotlights lobbies as denoted by a little pink bar.
 You can also toggle the filter to show only the Spotlights playlists in the top-right corner.